 There is no denying that a sharp, confident drive is important, but a new entrant should show innovation and have class-leading practicality, which is where the Active Tourer slightly loses out to rivals.

-It’s by no means a bad choice to make should you be in the market for a cheap-to-run compact people carrier that has a nice interior which can put a smile on your face.
+It’s by no means a bad choice to make should you be in the market for a cheap-to-run compact people carrier, which has a nice interior and can put a smile on your face.